 Local Development Framework

-The Core Strategy is the document at the heart of Royal Borough of Greenwich's Local Development Framework.
-It will provide a long-term vision for the borough and also contains detailed policies to guide development.
+The Core Strategy provides a long-term vision for the Royal Borough and also contains detailed policies to guide development.

-When it is adopted, the Core Strategy with Development Management Policies will become the key strategic planning document for Royal Greenwich.
-It will be used to help shape development and determine planning applications.
+It is the key strategic planning document for Royal Greenwich and will be used to help shape development and determine planning applications.

 The Royal Borough of Greenwich has consulted on the Core Strategy on three separate occasions.